shahrukhatik/JavaProjects/CupsConversion.md

 # Cups Conversion

 Description: This application will be used to convert a user given volume in cups to its equivalent number of teaspoons, tablespoons, ounces, pint, quarts, or gallons.
-This was the first java application i ever made!
+This was the first java application I ever made!

     import java.lang.*;
     import java.util.*;